AdamJo/everwaking-comparison/README.md

-A small website compare the build of Dart and Typescript.
+A small website to compare the build difference of Dart and Typescript.